silq-lang/silq/README.md

 ## Quick language guide

-PSI operates on files with the *.prb extension.
+PSI operates on files with the *.psi extension.

 Such a file contains one or multiple procedure definitions: